Adaptive energy reference for machine-learning models of the electronic density of states: Results

 Similar trends can be generally observed for the secondary quantities derived from the DOS predictions on the test set.
 Secondary quantities derived from the predictions of models trained on the adaptive energy reference typically performs the best.
-The degree of improvement is less significant for silicon and hydrogen while it is usually more prominent for Ga$_x$As$_{1-x}$ and $\mathrm{BaTiO_3}$.
-Although there were no significant changes in the performance of DOS($\mathrm{E_F})$ for Ga$_x$As$_{1-x}$, improvements of roughly 15\% can be observed for silicon and hydrogen and $\mathrm{BaTiO_3}$ exhibits much more prominent improvements at 34\% compared to the best performing fixed energy reference.
-Meanwhile, for the predictions of $X(\theta)$, there was a negligible change in performance for hydrogen but there were improvements of 10\% of silicon and significantly more improvements for Ga$_x$As$_{1-x}$ and $\mathrm{BaTiO_3}$ at 41\% and 46\%, respectively.
+The degree of improvement is less significant for silicon and hydrogen while it is usually more pronounced for Ga$_x$As$_{1-x}$ and $\mathrm{BaTiO_3}$.
+Although there were no significant changes in the performance of DOS($E_{\mathrm{F}})$ for Ga$_x$As$_{1-x}$, improvements of roughly 15\% can be observed for silicon and hydrogen and $\mathrm{BaTiO_3}$ exhibits more substantial improvements --- \resub{ a factor of 2 relative to the accuracy of a model using a Fermi level alignment, and 34\% relative to using $V_\mathrm{H}$, which in this case is the best fixed reference.
+Note that the error for DOS($E_{\mathrm{F}})$ is very large in the case of $\mathrm{BaTiO_3}$, especially in comparison to the minuscule variability of this quantity in the dataset (see Table~\ref{tab:StdDevs}).
+This is due to the fact that --- barium titanate being a large band gap insulator --- small errors in the DOS values in the occupied bands can dramatically shift the Fermi level, moving it toward the states below or above the gap. } Meanwhile, for the predictions of $X(\theta)$, there was a negligible change in performance for hydrogen but there were improvements of 10\% of silicon and significantly more improvements for Ga$_x$As$_{1-x}$ and $\mathrm{BaTiO_3}$ at 41\% and 46\%, respectively.